phongduong/my-portfolio/data/posts/covid-19-is-the-best-thing-happened-to-me-in-2020.md

 ---
 title: COVID-19 is the best thing happened to me in 2020
-description: I realize that I don't have time to procrastinate to do what I want
+description: I realize that I don't have time to procrastinate doing what I want
 date: 2020-09-14T04:44:44.417Z
 tag: personal
 ---